ErikMN/vscode_init/README.md

 ## Install the scripts

-To install the script run:
+To install the script run (as root):

 ```sh
 make install